Terms & Conditions of Business

 We will need to see the originals and retain photocopies on your file.

 Solicitors are under a professional and legal obligation to keep the affairs of clients confidential.
-This obligation, however, is subject to a statutory exception: recent legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose information to the Serious and Organised Crime Agency (SOCA).
+This obligation, however, is subject to a statutory exception: recent legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose information to the National Crime Agency (NCA).
 Where a solicitor knows or suspects that a transaction on behalf of a client involves money laundering, the solicitor may be required to make a money laundering disclosure.
 If this happens, we may not be able to inform you that a disclosure has been made or of the reasons for it.

 Please note that emails are not secure and may be falsified, you should not rely on their integrity without checking by telephone or fax.
 We may view emails for the purpose of detecting unauthorised use of our email system.